 The Environmental Commission is responsible for the restoration, preservation and development of the natural resources located in Cape May Point.
 In practice, this involves reviewing, coordinating, researching, and advising the Borough on all environmental matters including the management of public lands.
 The Environmental Commission is also responsible for maintaining and updating the Environmental Resources Inventory.
 The most recent update was in 2017 and can be found (along with 10 appendices) in the Environmental Commission folder on the Document Center page.

-The Green Team coordinates Cape May Point’s activities towards certification by Sustainable Jersey, a prestigious designation for municipal governments in New Jersey.
+The Green Team coordinates Cape May Point’s activities for certification by Sustainable Jersey, a prestigious designation for municipal governments in New Jersey.
 By supporting community efforts to reduce waste, cut greenhouse gas emissions, and improve environmental equity, Sustainable Jersey is empowering communities to build a better world for future generations.
 Cape May Point achieved Bronze Certification in 2017 and was re-certified in 2020.

 Click on the following links for information for residents and visitors provided by the Environmental Commission and the Green Team.